chef-cft/dca_workshop/README.md

 As technical professionals it is at your discretion if you want to run this full workshop against on-prem customer nodes at the client site.

-Scanning customer on-prem nodes will add additional planning and time in the form of *Understanding the cloud VPNs and network setups of your hosted Automate session.
+Scanning customer on-prem nodes will add additional planning and time in the form of
+* Understanding the cloud VPNs and network setups of your hosted Automate session.
-*Customer firewall, proxy settings and VPNs that need to be modified allow communicating to the on-prem nodes on port 8443.
+* Customer firewall, proxy settings and VPNs that need to be modified allow communicating to the on-prem nodes on port 8443.

-**If you choose to do this against on-prem nodes it is highly recommended that you ensure that the customer’s on-prem nodes can be managed and scanned by your Automate instance once week before the workshop.**
+**If you choose to do this full workshop against customer on-prem nodes it is highly recommended that you ensure that the customer’s on-prem nodes can be managed and scanned by your Automate instance once week before the workshop.**

 ### On-site scan-only option